-If you need to open your Dash 8-40CM to install a crew or a decoder, things should be pretty straightforward and easy.
-You will need to follow these steps:
+If you need to open your ALCO FA-1 to install a crew or a decoder, things should be pretty straightforward and easy.
+To get inside your ALCO FA-1, you will need to follow these steps:

 • To remove the shell, remove the screws from the coupler boxes and slide the coupler boxes out from the frame.
 Set these aside.
 Now carefully spread the body sides out away from the chassis.
-There are four clips (two on each side) that engage slots in the chassis.
+There are six clips (three on each side) that engage slots in the chassis.
 It may help to install toothpicks or stiff paper (such as a business card) by each tab to help hold it open apart while you work on the others.
 If you are working in a zero-gravity environment, then the chassis will slowly drift away from the shell.
 On the other hand, if you are not in a zero-gravity environment; remember - gravity sucks.
 If you hold your loco upright the chassis will now plumet to the nearest solid object.
 Hopefully that is not a concrete floor.
 You may want to do this carefully over your workbench with some foam or a cloth underneath.

-- If you wish to install a crew inside your locomotive, the cab floor is secured by four clips - two on each side.
-With a little manipulation the floor should come free after using a small prying tool.
-Patience will be key here as the clips latch into the clear window material.
+- If you wish to install a crew inside your ALCO FA-1, the cab floor is secured to the body shell by two clips one on each side.
+With a little manipulation the cab floor should come free after spreading the sides of the shell and maybe using a small prying tool.
+Patience will be key here as the clips are also the clear window material.
 Don't jam a tool in there too hard or you might scratch the glass (it will not buff out). - If you wish to change out the decoder, then just follow the previous steps about removing the shell.
 It will expose all the wonders that lie within.

 At this point you should have the entire shell off the frame, as long as you followed our super simple instructions.
 We don't know how to put it back together, so from here you're on your own.
 Just read the instructions backwards and you should be OK.
+If you find a cryptic message while reading the instructions backwards, it's not our fault.